halfflat/tinyopt/README.md

 #### Specifying an option

-The `option` constructor takes a `sink` as the first argument, followed by any number of keys and flags in any order.
+The `option` constructor takes a `sink` as the first argument, followed by any number of keys, filters, modals, and flags in any order.

 An `option` may have no keys at all — these will always match an item in the command line argument list, and that item will be passed directly to the